audiojs/audio-buffer-utils/README.md

 Modify `buffer` in-place.

 ### `utils.normalize(buffer, result?, start?, end?)`
-Normalize buffer by the max value, limit to -1..+1 range.
-Channels amplitudes ratio will be preserved.
+Normalize buffer by the amplitude, bring to -1..+1 range.
+Channel amplitudes ratio will be preserved.
+You may want to remove static level beforehead, because normalization preserves zero static level.
-Place data to `result` buffer, if any, otherwise modify `buffer` in-place.
+Places data to `result` buffer, if any, otherwise modifies `buffer` in-place.

 ### `utils.removeStatic(buffer, result?, start?, end?)`
 Remove DC (Direct Current) offset from the signal, i.e. remove static level, that is bring mean to zero.
 DC offset will be reduced for every channel independently.